LaMarseillaise/Constitution-3/Constitution-3.md

 Congress may by law establish additional procedural requirements and enforcement provisions for such referenda, consistent with this Constitution.

-# Article VII - Democratic Process and Public Integrity
+# Article VI - Democratic Process and Public Integrity

-## Section 1: Transparency and Access
+## Section 1: Federal Supremacy

-Government actions, records, laws, and budgets must be fully accessible to the public.
-The public shall have access to legislative proceedings, public contracts, official communications, and performance evaluations of federal programs and institutions.
+This Constitution and the laws made pursuant to it are the supreme law of the land.
+States shall guarantee democratic representation, protect constitutional rights, and cooperate in matters of law, commerce, and public safety.
+States remain bound in perpetuity to the Union and may not secede or claim sovereign immunity against violations of federal law or constitutional rights.

+The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.

 ## Section 2: Direct Democracy